dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

     262145 distinct sets of drug 1 and drug 2 RxCUI's in NDF-RT.
 Some VUID's and values for "severity" vary among duplicate RxCUI sets, but for the sake of comparing with WorldVista, these duplicates will not be included.
     264068 PDDI's in NDF-RT where the RxCUI mapping is not null.
 For the overlap analysis, the RxCUI entry must not be null.
     259936 PDDI's in this set for distinct sets of drug 1 and drug 2 RxCUI's and no null entries.
+    129968 PDDI's in this set when reverse duplicates are eliminated (ex. pairs of [drug a, drug b] would be repeated as [drug b, drug a].
 93279 PDDI's in WorldVista for distinct sets of drug 1 and drug 2 RxCUI's and all drugs in drug classes are accounted for.
     91890 PDDI's in WorldVista for distinct sets of drug 1 and drug 2 RxCUI's, all drugs in drug classes are accounted for and no null entries.
     91426 PDDI's in this set for distinct sets of drug 1 and drug 2 RxCUI's, no null entries, and drug 1 and drug 2 RxCUI's are not equivalent.
+    45777 PDDI's in this set when reverse duplicates are eliminated (ex. pairs of [drug a, drug b] would be repeated as [drug b, drug a].
-OVERLAP = 8074
+OVERLAP = 4032

         WorldVista
-NDF-RT  8074
+NDF-RT  4032
-        (3.106% in NDF-RT, 8.831% in WorldVista)
+        (3.102% in NDF-RT, 8.808% in WorldVista)

-8074 / 259936 = 3.106% in NDF-RT
+4032 / 129968 = 3.102% in NDF-RT
-8074 / 91426 = 8.831% in WorldVista)
+4032 / 45777 = 8.808% in WorldVista)

-In NDF-RT, there are 251862 distinct PDDI set differences that are not found in the WorldVista data set and are only in the NDF-RT data set (no null entries, only distinct RxCUI's for both).
-This is equivalent to the number of distinct PDDI's with no null entries (259936) minus the number of overlapping PDDI's (8074).
+In NDF-RT, there are 125936 distinct PDDI set differences that are not found in the WorldVista data set and are only in the NDF-RT data set (no null entries, only distinct RxCUI's for both).
+This is equivalent to the number of distinct PDDI's with no null entries (129968) minus the number of overlapping PDDI's (4032).

-In WorldVista, there are 83352 distinct PDDI set differences that are not found in the NDF-RT data set  and are only in the WorldVista data set (no null entries, only distinct RxCUI's for both).
-This is equivalent to the number of distinct PDDI's with no null entries (91426) minus the number of overlapping PDDI's (8074).
+In WorldVista, there are 41745 distinct PDDI set differences that are not found in the NDF-RT data set  and are only in the WorldVista data set (no null entries, only distinct RxCUI's for both).
+This is equivalent to the number of distinct PDDI's with no null entries (45777) minus the number of overlapping PDDI's (4032).

 An example of one of these involves Mirtazapine.
 There are only 8 interaction in common with the NDFRT: